georgeboot/blog/source/_posts/how-to-login-to-many-aws-accounts.md

 4. On the tags tab, add tags if you want
 5. On the review tab, give the role a kebab-case name.
 You will need this name later.

+You need to run the above steps for each `Secondary Account` you want to have access to.

 ### Using the role
 Now that we have the role created, we can start using it from our `Primary Account`.

 1. Make sure you are logged in to your `Primary Account`
 2. Click on your name in the top-right of your screen and select `Switch Roles`
-3. Enter the `Account ID` of the account you want to access
+3. Enter the `Account ID` of the secondary account you want to access
-4. Enter the role name you picked when setting up the role
+4. Enter the role name you picked when setting up it's role
 5. Optionally, give the role a display name and/or a colour
 6. Click `Switch Role`

 You should now be logged in as the secondary account you selected.
 Or to be more precise, AWS added the role you provided as an *assumed role* to your session.

 Once you are done, you can simply click `Back to {your user name}` in the same menu.
+You are now once again logged in only to your primary account.

 ## Hot tip: use bookmarks
 If you have quite a couple of AWS accounts to take care of (like me) I've found that it is super handy to add bookmarks to all the roles.
 AWS doesn't really document this feature, but it works nevertheless.